Donate now

 Team Leaders: Pekka Keski-Rahkonen and Mazda Jenab

 The Onco-Metabolomics Team is internationally recognized in the application of untargeted and targeted metabolomics to large-scale epidemiological and human intervention studies on cancer.
-The Team implements state-of-the-art LC-MS-based analytical techniques to measure and identify metabolites in various biospecimens for the study of metabolite variations associated with cancers, particularly those of the gastrointestinal tract, as well as cancer-related outcomes such as obesity and metabolic dysfunction.
+The Team develops and implements state-of-the-art LC-MS-based analytical techniques to measure and identify metabolites in various biospecimens for the study of metabolite variations associated with cancers, particularly those of the gastrointestinal tract, as well as cancer-related outcomes such as obesity and metabolic dysfunction.
 The Team also aims to improve the understanding of underlying molecular mechanisms of cancer development by identifying biomarkers of cancer risk factors among dietary, lifestyle, environmental, and metabolic exposures.
-Key research interests include assessing the roles of exogenous exposures (diet, lifestyle, environment) and endogenous exposures (gut bacterial composition and functionality, the gut–liver axis, metabolic dysfunction) in cancer development.
+Key research interests include examining the link between exogenous exposures (diet, lifestyle, environment) and endogenous exposures (gut bacterial composition and functionality, the gut–liver axis, metabolic dysfunction) in cancer development.

 Sustainable Lifestyle and Cancer